 Phil Claridge is a ‘virtual CTO’ for hire within Mandrel Systems covering end-to-end systems.
 Currently having fun and helping others with large-scale AI systems integration, country-wide large scale big-data processing, hands-on IoT technology (from sensor hardware design, through LoRa integration to back end systems), and advanced city information modelling.
 Supporting companies with M&A ‘exit readiness’, due-diligence and on advisory boards.
 Past roles include: CTO, Chief Architect, Labs Director, and Technical Evangelist for Geneva/Convergys (telco), Arieso/Viavi (geolocation), and Madge (networking).
 Phil’s early career was in electronics, and still finds it irresistible to swap from Powerpoint to a soldering iron and a compiler to produce proof-of-concepts when required.Connect on linkedin

 Gunter Haberkorn - Senior Manager Product & Technology, Magna International

 Gunter works in the Corporate R&D Department and has years of experience in complete vehicle engineering.
 He is looking into Product and Technology trends within the automotive industry with a special interest in autonomy, mobility solutions, manufacturing and electrification and especially technologies which can support advancements in these areas.

-Vaiva Kalnikaite - Director, Dovetailed
+Vaiva Kalnikaite - CEO, Dovetailed